kamilazdybal/objectif-morse/README.md

 a diode, which blinks accordingly to the message translation.

 This message is received by the phototransistor, situated in the close proximity of a diode.

-The phototransistor pass the signal to the interpreting device, like Arduino.
-Arduino connected to a portable computer, like a laptop, prints in the Arduino console a translated message.
+The phototransistor pass the signal to the interpreting device, e.g. Arduino.

+Arduino connected to a portable computer, like a laptop, prints a translated message in the Arduino console.

 ---------------------------------------------------------------------
 A plan for the future improvement: